June 13, 2017

 The Ontario Climate Consortium hosted two climate data training sessions at the Ontario Science Centre on April 26, 2017.
 The training sessions were structured to first provide contextual information for all the trainees.
 The topics that were covered during this session in the morning include: national and provincial climate change adaptation policy, climate change modelling concepts, climate impacts in Ontario, as well as the link between data and the process of building resilience.

 Subject specific training was then provided, specifically focused on engineering and planning.
 Training topics relevant for these disciplines were covered through a suite of case studies, which incorporated important lessons on climate information and on building resilience in Ontario.
 Finally, an overview of the legal implications and importance of climate change were presented to wrap up these training sessions.
 This legal aspect of the training included the concepts of due diligence and negligence, in light of climate change.
 This topic was covered in order to emphasize the importance of understanding and incorporating the best information and data available in these practitioners’ work.

 The trainers who presented at the event were practitioners and academics who have knowledge and experience on how to use available climate data to move adaptation forward within specific contexts.
-These included members of McMaster University, York University, University of Waterloo, the City of Toronto, City of Mississauga, City of Markham, City of Vaughan, York Region, Durham Region, Region of Peel, the Toronto and Region Conservation Authority, Ontario’s Ministry of Transportation, Toronto Hydro, Metrolinx, Zizzo Strategies Inc., Risk Sciences International, the Ministry of the Environment and Climate Change, and the Ontario Climate Consortium Secretariat.
+These included members of McMaster University, York University, University of Waterloo, the City of Toronto, City of Mississauga, City of Markham, City of Vaughan, York Region, Durham Region, Region of Peel, the Toronto and Region Conservation Authority (TRCA), Ontario’s Ministry of Transportation, Toronto Hydro, Metrolinx, Zizzo Strategies Inc., Risk Sciences International, the Ministry of the Environment and Climate Change, and the Ontario Climate Consortium Secretariat.